reelyactive/chickadee/README.md

       }
     }

-__GET /contextnear/tag__
+__GET /contextnear/transmitter/{device-id}__

-Retrieve the context near a group of (transmitting) devices represented by the given tag or a device represented by the given id.
-For example, the id 001bc50940100000 would be queried as GET /contextnear/001bc50940100000 and might return:
+Retrieve the context near the given transmitter device id.
+For example, the id 001bc50940100000 would be queried as GET /contextnear/transmitter/001bc50940100000 and might return:

     {
       "_meta": {